leoga8/config-files/README.md

 # config-files
-Configuration files I use for new laptops
+Config files I use for new laptops

 # Contents
-- starship.toml -> This is my Starship style configureation
+- starship.toml -> This is my Starship style configuration